stanislavsavolainen/Assembler/README.md

 I did this impelentation in assembly ( win32) .
 ANSI C - code example is for showing what program is doing.

 check Project4/win32/input3.asm to compare it with ANCI C - code above

+Linux version of input command can be found at:
+Project4/ubuntu32/input3.asm

 ------------------------------------------